31 breathtaking images from NASA’s public library - NewsBreak

 31 breathtaking images from NASA’s public library

-On July 11, 2022, the National Aeronautics and Space Administration (NASA) released the first image captured by the James Webb Space Telescope, which shows the universe as it has never been seen before.
-President Joe Biden released the first photo in a live event streamed on NASA TV.
+GREENVILLE, N.C.
+(Stacker.com) — Earlier this week, the National Aeronautics and Space Administration (NASA) released the first image captured by the James Webb Space Telescope , which shows the universe as it has never been seen before.
+President Joe Biden released the first photo in a live event streamed on NASA TV .

 The space shuttle program became fully realized in April 1981 with the manned launch of the Columbia.
 In 135 missions flown with five shuttles, there were two catastrophic accidents—Challenger and Columbia.
 Discovery delivered the Hubble Space Telescope into orbit.
 The 30-year shuttle program was significant in setting the foundation for future Earth-to-orbit transportation and sustained space stays.